10 Signs Of Online Fake Job Adverts (SCAMS)

 Legitimate companies don’t ask for money.
 If you’re told that you need to purchase software or pay for services, beware.
 Here are three examples.

-- Buy this software: “They were offering $15 hr for training and $24.75 to start.
+• Buy this software: “They were offering $15 per hour for training and $24.75 to start.
 I was so excited to work from home and actually be paid a decent wage.
-The interview went well, and I was told I have the job.
+The interview went well, and I was told I had the job.
 YAY!
 Then I was told that they were going to send me a brand new HP laptop for work, but I needed to pay for the software for it.
-I thought not a problem; I’ve had to upgrade in the past for jobs.
-Well here is the RED FLAG!
-We need you to send $312 Western Union for software costs…”
+I thought it was not a problem; I’ve had to upgrade in the past for jobs.
+Well, here is the red flag!
+We need you to send $312 to Western Union for software costs.”

-- Pay for a credit report:“The job will require you to work in a high financial environment, so it is our corporate policy that we perform financial verification check on all employees to ensure applicant registration info.
-Its corporate policy that we have applicants sent through our link, so we are compliant with the U.S employment standards act...
+• Pay for a credit report:The job will require you to work in a high financial environment, so it is our corporate policy that we perform financial verification checks on all employees to ensure applicant registration information.
+Its corporate policy that we send applicants through our link, so we are compliant with the U.S. Employment Standards act...
 Fill out the form and indicate that you want the free report.”
-Here’s what a reader had to say about this scam: “…These companies are using the internet to first get job seeking people to use their site and then be told they need a credit check to apply for a job thru their site, then that company charges an unauthorized fee on your credit card which you used to pay a $1.00 and one time fee for the credit check.
+Here’s what a reader had to say about this scam: “These companies are using the internet to first get job-seeking people to use their site and then be told they need a credit check to apply for a job through their site.
+Then that company charges an unauthorized fee on your credit card, which you used to pay a $1.00 and one-time fee for the credit check.
 Preying on those who can least afford it!
 Shame on you!”

-- Pay to have your resume review:““You have a lot of strong, relevant experience and are an excellent candidate although it would be best to improve your resume before doing anything with it.
-I can refer you to a resume writing expert that can improve your resume to the standard we are looking for, and I believe he charges around $150 or so…”
+• Pay to have your resume reviewed:You have a lot of strong, relevant experience and are an excellent candidate, although it would be best to improve your resume before doing anything with it.
+I can refer you to a resume writing expert that can improve your resume to the standard we are looking for, and I believe he charges around $150 or so.”

 Your “Gut” Says It’s a Scam